xaviergonz/mobx-react-component/README.md

 const SomeContext = React.createContext({ z: 2 }) // might be a root store

-class MyComponentClass implements IMobxComponent<IMyComponentProps> {
+class MyComponentClass extends MobxComponent<IMyComponentProps> {
-    // this.props will become an observable reference version of props props!: IMyComponentProps
+    // this.props will become an observable reference version of props

     // note: its ref will be kept immutable, so when using hooks pass the actual
     // single props it depends on, not just "props"
     // if you really need to access the original props object for some reason
-    // you can still use `getOriginalProps(props)`
+    // you can still use `this.originalProps` or `getOriginalProps(this.props)`

+    // this.ref will contain the forward reference (if any)

     // this.someContext will become an observable reference
     @injectContext(SomeContext)